VO2 Max Calculator

 Using VO2 Max for Training Planning

-Your VO2 Max level influences optimal training intensity distribution - higher-level athletes typically need more high-intensity work relative to base training, while developing cyclists benefit from more emphasis on aerobic base building.
-Understanding your VO2 Max also helps determine sustainable race paces and effort distribution strategies, preventing early-race efforts that exceed your sustainable capabilities.
+Your VO2 max level influences optimal training intensity distribution - higher-level athletes typically need more high-intensity work relative to base training, while developing athletes benefit from more emphasis on aerobic base building.
+Understanding your VO2 max also helps determine sustainable race paces and effort distribution strategies, preventing early-race efforts that exceed your sustainable capabilities.

 Common VO2 Max Training Mistakes